Why Melasma Has Close Ties to Stress

 What shall we do about this?
 Isn’t stress normal?

 Yes!
-It’s ubiquitous, and I believe stress isn’t just bad.
-Stress strengthens our stamina.
-There is no growth without stress.
-But important is the recovery time.
-If we don’t recover after a busy day, we damage ourselves.
+It’s ubiquitous, and stress isn’t just bad.
+It strengthens our stamina, and there is no growth without it.
+Important is to have enough recovery time.
+If we don’t refill our cup after a busy day, we harm our bodies.

 How would you rate your stress levels?